Structured-Emersion-Theory/Structured-Emersion-Theory/docs/modules/Coherence_Threshold_and_Entropy.md

 ---

 ## III.
-Threshold Function for Ripple Survival
+Threshold Function for Ripple Dissipation

 Ripple propagation also depends on overcoming local structural inertia.